relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Custom-HttpService-Requests.md

-﻿Http service represents a set of methods to communicate with Relativity REST API.
+﻿[Http service](/api/Relativity.Testing.Framework.Api.Services.HttpService.html) represents a set of methods to communicate with Relativity REST API.

 Inside this service we use a HttpClient and set all required for Relativity fields, this service also provides deserialization functionality by using Newtonsoft.Json.

-See the documentation for more information about the HTTPSerice.
+See the documentation for more information about the HttpService.

-Under normal circumstances, you will not need to use the HTTPService.
+Under normal circumstances, you will not need to use the [HTTPService](/api/Relativity.Testing.Framework.Api.Services.HttpService.html).
-RTF.API has a wrapper RESTService that consumes this, and is used by all services and strategies.
+RTF.API has a wrapper [RESTService](/api/Relativity.Testing.Framework.Api.Services.IRestService.html) that consumes this, and is used by all services and strategies.

-The most obvious use case for standalone use of the HttpService is to explicitly specific the parameters passed in for requests
+The most obvious use case for standalone use of the [HttpService](/api/Relativity.Testing.Framework.Api.Services.HttpService.html) is to explicitly specific the parameters passed in for requests
 Here is an example that you can find [here](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api.FunctionalTests/HttpServiceFixture.cs).

 # Using relativity REST in RTF

-For using services which have base URL like ServerBindingType://HostAddress/relativity.rest/ RTF represents the service: IRestService.
+For using services which have base URL like ServerBindingType://HostAddress/relativity.rest/ RTF represents the service: [IRestService](/api/Relativity.Testing.Framework.Api.Services.IRestService.html).
-So if you need to send some custom rest request all that you need to do it is to resolve IRestService and use it, but remember to configure and rely on [ApiComponent](Getting-Started.html).
+So if you need to send some custom rest request all that you need to do it is to resolve [IRestService](/api/Relativity.Testing.Framework.Api.Services.IRestService.html) and use it, but remember to configure and rely on [ApiComponent](Getting-Started.md).

 ```
 public class Tests